Types of Traffic Violations

 • the offense involves property damage, injuries, or death.

-For example, in many jurisdictions, DUI is typically a misdemeanor traffic offense but can be charged as a felony if the offender has prior DUI convictions or the offense involved injuries or death.
+For example, in many jurisdictions, a DUI is typically a misdemeanor traffic offense but can be charged as a felony if the offender has prior DUI convictions or the offense involved injuries or death.

-Court Procedures
+Court Procedures for Criminal Traffic Offenses

 In most cases, an offender charged with a traffic crime must appear personally in court for an arraignment.
 At the arraignment, the judge advises the defendant of the charges, penalties, and constitutional rights provided to all criminal defendants.
 These constitutional protections include the rights to have a court-appointed attorney and a jury trial.
-Additionally, the prosecution must prove that the defendant committed the traffic crime "beyond a reasonable doubt."
+At trial, the prosecution must prove that the defendant committed the traffic crime "beyond a reasonable doubt."

 A misdemeanor traffic offense is more serious than an infraction but less serious than a felony.
 In most jurisdictions, a misdemeanor conviction carries a maximum sentence of one year in county jail.
 A felony is the most serious criminal offense and typically carries a sentence of more than one year in state prison.